Shinyo (suicide motorboat)

 The Shinyo (震洋, Shin'yō) were Japanese suicide motorboats developed during World War II.
 They were part of the wider Japanese Special Attack Units program.

 History

 Towards the end of 1943, in response to unfavorable progress in the war, the Japanese high command heard suggestions for various suicide craft.
 These suggestions were initially rejected as "defeatist" but later deemed necessary.
-For the naval department this meant kamikaze planes, kaiten submarines, fukuryu suicide divers or human mines, and shinyo suicide boats.
+For the naval department this meant kamikaze planes, kaiten submarines, fukuryu suicide divers or human naval mines, and shinyo suicide boats.